-While it can be frustrating when your cat scratches on your furniture, did you know that scratching is a natural behavior that is necessary for cats to be healthy?
+While it can be frustrating when your cat scratches on your furniture, scratching is a natural behavior that is necessary for cats to be healthy.
 It helps to remove the outer sheaths of their nails, it’s good exercise, it allows them to feel safe by marking their territory, and it relieves stress.
 Using the following tips, you’ll find easy ways to allow your cat to scratch without damaging your home.

-It used to be common for people to declaw their cats, but in recent years more people have become aware of its negative side effects and have decided to go with other options.
+It used to be common for people to declaw their cats, but in recent years, more people have become aware of its negative side effects and have decided to go with other options.
 Did you know that during the surgery, vets don’t just remove a cat’s claws?
-They actually have to amputate the last bone on each toe of a cat’s paw so that the claws can’t grow back.
-This often results in chronic pain, aggression, or refusal to use the litter box.
+They have to amputate the last bone on each toe of a cat’s paw so that the claws can’t grow back.
+This can cause chronic pain, aggression, or refusal to use the litter box.
 Because of this, we don’t perform declaws at our clinic and strongly encourage people to use other methods to deter their cat from scratching in unwanted areas.

 Regularly Trim Your Cat’s Nails

-It’s important to regularly trim your cat’s nails, not only because it helps to minimize the damage from scratching, but as cats start to age, they are more vulnerable to getting ingrown nails which can start growing into the pads of their paws and become quite painful.
-For more information on how to trim your cat’s nails, take a look at the video below.
-(If you have trouble trimming their nails at home, then we welcome you to make an appointment with us, and we’ll be more than happy to do it for you!)
+It’s important to regularly trim your cat’s nails.
+It not only minimizes the damage from scratching, but as cats get older, they are more vulnerable to getting ingrown nails which can grow into the pads of their paws and be very painful.
+For more information on how to trim your cat’s nails, check out the video below.
+(If you have trouble trimming their nails at home, we’re more than happy to do it for you!)

 Invest in Scratching Posts

-The most important part of training your cat where they aren’t allowed to scratch is to provide them with places where they are allowed to scratch.
+The most important part of training your cat where you don’t want them to scratch is to provide them with places where they are allowed to scratch.